mariannebush/Capstone/README.md

 - Click on "World Happiness Report"

 ### Geographic Representation of Happiness Score
-The geographic representation of happiness scores displays ladder life scores throughout the world.
+The geographic representation of happiness scores displays life ladder scores throughout the world.
 Red represents the lowest happiness scores and dark green represents the highest happiness scores.
 It appears that the lowest happiness scores are found primarily in Africa.
+Eastern Europe, Asia and the Middle East have lower happiness scores that North America and Western Europe.

 ### Happiness Scores over Time for the Top 5 Countries (Ranked in 2024)
-The happiness scores over time for the top 5 countries (as ranked in 2024) shows that this year's top 5 countries consistently have relatively good happiness scores, although there is some fluctuation in scores.
-Particularly in Israel, there seem to be sharp drops and increases in happiness scores over short periods of time.
+The happiness scores over time for the top 5 countries (as ranked in 2024) show that this year's top 5 countries consistently have relatively high happiness scores, although there is some fluctuation in the scores.
+Particularly in Israel, there are sharp drops and increases in happiness scores over short periods of time.

 ### Changes in Happiness Scores over the Past 10 Years in North America
-The happiness scores in North America show that all three countries consistently have relatively good happiness scores.
-Mexico bottomed out in 2020/2021, but seems to have rebounded recently to higher scores.
-Canada and the United States have had similar drops in their happiness scores, with the United States happiness scores lower than Canadian happiness scores.
+The happiness scores in North America show that all three countries consistently have relatively high happiness scores.
+Mexico bottomed out in 2020/2021, but has rebounded recently back to a higher happiness score.
+Canada and the United States have had similar drops in their happiness scores.
+In the United States happiness scores are lower than Canadian happiness scores.